St Stithians leads South African schools in the preservation of the environment

 The Owl Feeding Camera

-Above is a gallery of photographs of the Barn Owls from birth to some photos of them captured on the feeding cam at Saints in the past couple of weeks and days.
+Above is a gallery of photographs of the Barn Owls from birth to some photos of them captured on the feeding cam at Saints .

-Mark is continuing the support feed for the owls for a few days or weeks so that the owls can survive while they learn to hunt and fend for themselves.
+Mark continued the support feed for the owls for a few days or weeks so that the owls can survive while they learn to hunt and fend for themselves.
 The Bundu Basher has set up a feeding platform and CCTV camera to view these owls feeding.

 The Bundu Basher is also on Facebook www.facebook.com/bundubasherTV and on Instagram @bundubashertv.